MicrosoftDocs/SupportArticles-docs/support/windows-server/software-defined-networking/troubleshoot-sdn-guidance.md

 This topic will help you troubleshoot scenarios for the Software Defined Networking (SDN) technologies that are included in Windows Server 2019, Windows Server 2016, and Azure Stack HCI.
 Most users are able to resolve their issues by using these solutions.

+## Troubleshooting checklist

-## Check IP Configuration and Virtual Subnets that are referencing the ACL
+### Check IP Configuration and Virtual Subnets that are referencing the ACL

 1. Run the `Get-ProviderAddress` command on both Hyper-V hosts that host the two affected tenant virtual machines (VM).
 Then, run `Test-LogicalNetworkConnection` or `ping -c <compartment>` from the Hyper-V host to verify connectivity on the HNV Provider logical network.
 2. Make sure that the MTU settings are correct on the Hyper-V hosts and on any Layer-2 switching devices that are between the Hyper-V Hosts.
 Run `Test-EncapOverheadValue` on all affected Hyper-V hosts.
 Also check whether all Layer-2 switches between the hosts have MTU set to least 1,674 bytes to account for a maximum overhead of 160 bytes.